-After a little research I became discouraged by the 'electronics' aspect.
+After a little research I became discouraged by the 'electronic scoring' aspect.
 The few who have attempted to make a Skee Ball Machine with an actual realistic electronic scoring panel, have often been met with crashes, burn outs and the big expense of replacing circuit boards.
-So I decided to design one which is all wood, with the only electrical being lighting and some carnival music via MP3 embedded in the control box.
+So I decided to design one which is all wood, with the only electrical being lighting and some carnival music (or any music you want to load on the micro SD) via MP3 embedded in the control box.

 Step 1: Step One Scribbly, First Thought Out Plans and Cutting the Side Panels

 It started with some rambling freehand scribbling of which changed many times over the next 3 months.

 I had plenty of room so I made the dimensions accordingly.
 I made it with a total length of 8 feet.
 This can be made to your size preference.

 I started with gluing some boards to form the two side panels of the ramp assembly.